Exploration noise for learning linear-quadratic mean field games: Introduction

-This concept faces obvious mathematical difficulties, since the new control after randomization is no longer of finite energy.
-We solve this issue by replacing ${\boldsymbol W}=(W_{t})_{0 \le t \le T}$ by its piecewise linear interpolation along a mesh of $[0,T]$, say of uniform step $T/p$, for a given integer $p \geq 1$.
+This concept faces however obvious mathematical difficulties, because the new control after randomization is no longer of finite energy.
+We solve this issue by replacing the time derivative of ${\boldsymbol W}$ by finite differences or, equivalently, by replacing ${\boldsymbol W}=(W_{t})_{0 \le t \le T}$ by its piecewise linear interpolation along a mesh of $[0,T]$, say of uniform step $T/p$, for a given integer $p \geq 1$.
 We denote this interpolation by ${\boldsymbol W}^p=(W_{t}^p)_{0 \le t \le T}$.
-Accordingly, the return of the black-box should be \textit{renormalized}, letting:
+Accordingly, the return of the black-box should be \textit{renormalized}, letting